 You may want to discuss your needs with someone who is already involved in your care, for example, your doctor, district nurse, care manager or support worker.
-Alternatively, you can contact Hillingdon Social Care direct on 01895 556633.
+Alternatively, you can contact Hillingdon Social Care Direct on 01895 556633.
 You may want to get advice on a particular point from a friend, solicitor or accountant, or from a Citizens Advice or voluntary organisation.

 The information given in this booklet is for guidance only.
 It does not replace the charging regulations and legislation.
-You can only get information on your own circumstances from the Financial Assessment Team.
-The contact details are overleaf.
+You can only get information regarding your own circumstances and client contribution from the Financial Assessment Team.